Each year our doors open to thousands of students. During the pandemic our weekly tours for schools and the public have been put on hold.

 ?Women have now been voting in NSW for 118 years!?This week in 1902 it was third time lucky for women's franchise in…

 The Legislative Council also have their own Facebook page where you can learn about key developments in the NSW Upper House.

 ?
 The Legislative Council has been recalled to sit today at 2.30 pm.On 10 August 2020 the President informed all…

 Follow the Legislative Assembly on Twitter

-Today's Pubic Interest Debate is on the Liberal/National Coalition.
+Today's Public Interest Debate is on the topic of "transport and domestic manufacturing".

 Keep up to date with the latest from our dedicated research team on NSW Parliamentary Research

 — NSW Parl Research (@NSWParlResearch) August 13, 2020

 The Parliament has one Instagram profile which features the rich history of our beautiful building and democracy in NSW.

 Happy World Book Day.
 Featured from our collection – the first book published by a person born in Australia, pictured in front of his portrait of course!
 William Charles Wentworth was born on Norfolk Island, his mother was a convict, sent to New South Wales for stealing “wearing apparel”.
 William Charles Wentworth published this book in 1819, written to promote migration to the young colony.
 Wentworth was an early member of Parliament and his portrait has hung in the Legislative Assembly chamber since 1859 in recognition of his contribution to the development of NSW.
 All that gold lettering on the cover?
 That’s the title.
 The book’s full title is: “Statistical, Historical, and Political Description of The Colony of New South Wales And Its dependent Settlements in Van Diemen’s Land with a particular enumeration of the advantages which these colonies offer for emigration, and their superiority in many respects over those possessed by the United States of America” #nswparliament #worldbookday